 VOX does not have a lead teaching pastor, either.
 Instead, in a given month, we get to hear a diversity of voices.
 Traditional, progressive, and everything else.
 One might focus on social justice, and another might emphasize spiritual discipline.
 At VOX, we prioritize personal discernment – you can listen and decide what you think.

 At the center of everything we do is Jesus and the Eucharist.
 A quote from VOX’s original founding document:

 We come to the table to meet with Jesus.
 It’s the most compelling invitation ever offered.

-So you’re invited.
-With your questions and your doubts.
-With your hang-ups and your screw-ups.
-With your addictions and your brokenness.
+You’re invited.
+With your questions and doubts.
+With your hang-ups and screw-ups.
+With your addictions and brokenness.
 The table is for you.

 The bread and the cup.
 They’re for you.